 The film was very controversial for its pro-Saigon and American stance.
 Critics were upset with how it seemed to glorify the war (and, indeed, there have been not-quite far-fetched claims that this was the only reason why the film was ever rated G in the first place; it helped that the establishment at the time was very pro-war) and painted an overly simplistic picture of what was actually going on.
 Oliver Stone was inspired to create Platoon after seeing the film and it is partially a response to this one.
 Incidentally, more than a few currently serving Special Forces soldiers have cited it as an inspiration for their decision to wear the Green Beret.

 The Green Berets provides examples of:

-- Beauty Equals Goodness: Played straight; George Takei plays as a handsome South Vietnamese commander, and his Viet Cong counterpart is anything but.
+- Beauty Equals Goodness: Played straight; George Takei plays a handsome South Vietnamese commander, and his Viet Cong counterpart is anything but.

-- Black and White Morality: America and the South are good.
+- Black-and-White Morality: America and the South are good.
 The communists are evil.
 It's that simple.

 - Booby Trap: A very nasty example in the form of the punji stakes used by the Vietcong.
 Characters talk about how they are coated in filth so they will infect any wounds and a little girl who got caught in one is later treated by Sergeant McGee.

-- Elites Are More Glamorous: Averted by the Green Berets, who portrayed more realistically as advisors and leaders rather than one-man armies.
+- Elites Are More Glamorous: Averted by the Green Berets, who are portrayed more realistically as advisors and leaders rather than one-man armies.

 - Gatling Good: In the form of a Gunship Rescue from a AC-47 "Puff The Magic Dragon" gunship.
-Incidentally, this was one of the first depictions of an electric-driven Gatling gun on film, making it something of an Ur Example.
+Incidentally, this was one of the first depictions of an electric-driven Gatling gun on film, making it something of an Ur-Example.

 - Glamorous Wartime Singer